elclanrs/jq-idealforms-old/README.md

 * * *
 # Updates:

 * Localization.
-Use Ideal Forms in any language.
+Translate Ideal Forms into any language.
 * **HOT** New `addFields` method to add fields **dynamically**.
 * Added `extension` filter that works with the new custom `file` input.
 * **HOT** New custom `file` input type.
 Supports multiple file on HTML5 browsers.